emaste/CIS-Benchmark/SSH Benchmarks.markdown

 compromised.

 #### Audit:
-Run the following command and verify Access does not grant write or execute permissions to group or other for all returned files
+Run the following command and verify the owner and group ID are set to root and operator.
+The permissions should also grant everyone read access, but only the owner should have write permissions

 <pre><code># ls -l ~/.ssh/id_rsa.pub
 -rw-r--r-- 1 root wheel [date and time] /root/.ssh/id_rsa.pub</code></pre>